Chronic Pancreatitis: Pain Management

 - Analgesics.
 You may be able to help your pain with over-the-counter pain medicines like acetaminophen, aspirin, or nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
 Be safe with medicines.
 Read and follow all instructions on the label.
-If over-the-counter pain medicines don't control your pain, you may need to have your doctor prescribe an opiate pain reliever.
+If over-the-counter pain medicines don't control your pain, you may need to have your doctor prescribe an opioid pain reliever.

 - Tricyclic antidepressants.
 These medicines (such as amitriptyline or imipramine) may help people sleep and cope with pain and depression.

 - Pancreatic enzyme supplements.
 People can take oral enzyme supplements, which may reduce pain in some people, particularly those who have mild or moderate disease.

 - Stents.
 A procedure called endoscopic retrograde cholangiopancreatography (ERCP) can be used to place small supports (stents) in a narrow pancreatic duct.

 - Celiac plexus nerve block.
 An injection of alcohol or corticosteroids into this bundle of abdominal nerves may provide temporary relief.